 Patrick with his disciples, Beningnus, Auxilius, Iserninus, and Fiaac, traveled all over Ireland teaching his faith, converting clan chiefs, building churches, opening schools and monasteries and convincing many Irish to become monks and nuns.
 Patrick preached all over Ireland for 40 years mostly in poverty and died on March 17, 461A.D in his Church in Sabhall, County Down.

 It was believed Saint Patrick used Shamrocks, a three-leaved Clover, to teach the people of Ireland the concept of the Holy Trinity but none of this was actually mentioned in his writings so it somewhat became part myth and folklore.
 The Shamrock has been associated with him and the Irish ever since.

 To begin with, Ireland never had any snakes as a native creative so it is believed by many that the snakes were a symbol of the druids or Paganism.
 This theory, however, is often debated because paganism still thrived for many years after the death of St Patrick’s death.
 He didn’t exactly convert everyone in Ireland to Christianity.

 Irish Traditions on St Patrick’s Day

 St Patrick’s Day is celebrated by parades across the world such as United States, Canada, Australia, Japan, Singapore, and Russia.
-Although it is more common that on this day people can claim Irish heritage by ‘wearing of the green’ and drinking green beer it has become more of an event to celebrate the Irish culture.
-The United States boasts the largest parades such as the New York City St Patrick’s day parade and Chicago, where the river is dyed green.
+Outside of Ireland ist more common to celebrate by the ‘wearing of the green’ and maybe drinking green beer.
+The United States boasts the largest parades such as the St Patrick’s Day Parade in New York City or in Chicago where they dye their river green.